reasonwithoutrestraint/site/Original/My moral understanding.md

 ## Summary

-0. Requirements of a normative analysis:
+0. Normative Thinking
+    - Some behaviors are independent of thought (involuntary actions)
+    - Some behaviors are motivated by thoughts, call these motivational thoughts (undeliberate voluntary actions).
+    - Some motivational thoughts are reformed via deliberation, call this deliberation normative reasoning (deliberate voluntary actions).
+1. Plattitudes of normativity:
     - ubiquity
     - motivation - Debatable whether normative judgments necessarily motivate.
 Maybe not, but I'm only interested in normative judgments insofar as they are motivating.
     - reasoning
     - disagreement
     - supervenience
-1. Normative reduction:
+2. Normative reduction:
     - Relation between agents and behaviors.
     - Kinds of reasons: wrong kinds of reasons.
     - Nature of resaons: internalism vs externalism.
-2. Non-cognitive analysis:
+3. Non-cognitive analysis:
     - Emotive, expressive, prescriptive.
     - Non-cognitivist judgments are evolutionarily necessary.
     - Non-cognitivism can explain 99% of the normative judgments of humanity and other species.
     - Cognitive judgments cannot be necessarily motivating.
-3. Quasi-cognitivist Revisionist analysis: Some constraints on normative judgments:
+4. Quasi-cognitivist Revisionist analysis: Some constraints on normative judgments:
     - We may be capable of revising our normative discourse (e.g. see judgments of epistemic rationality).
     - Quasi-cognitivism: normative judgments can be rational/irrational which may be analogous to saying they are true truth, if not identical to truth.
 Judgments of rationality are siblings to judgments of truth.
 All the purported values of cognitivism can be withheld:
         - Normative thinking is a rational enterprise.